-Income Tax (Expense) Benefit
+Income Tax Expense

-The income tax expense was \$3.8 million for the three months ended March 31, 2022, reflecting the expected income tax expense on the income generated over the same period.
-This was a result of the operating income incurred by the Company, primarily driven by the change in fair value of the tax receivable liability and contingent consideration, offset by stock-based compensation deductions and the amortization of assets acquired in the Business Combination and prior acquisitions.
-The income tax benefit was \$5.9 million for the three months ended March 31, 2021, which reflected the expected income tax benefit to be received on the net earnings related to the Company's economic interest in Hawk Parent.
+The income tax expense was \$4.4 million for the three months ended March 31, 2023.
+This was a result of the operating loss incurred by the Company, primarily driven by the change in fair value of the tax receivable liability, stock-based compensation deductions and the amortization of assets acquired in the Business Combination and prior acquisitions, offset by stock-based compensation expense adjustments and the impact of the BCS disposition which are both required to be reported discretely in the interim period in which they occur.
+The income tax expense was \$3.8 million for the three months ended March 31, 2022, which reflected the expected income tax benefit to be received on the net earnings related to the Company's economic interest in Hawk Parent.